KnightMiner/KnightPeripherals/README.md

 ## More information

-For more information, see this mods [ComputerCraft forum thread](http://www.computercraft.info/forums2/index.php?/topic/25803-).
+For more information, see this mods [ComputerCraft forum thread](http://www.computercraft.info/forums2/index.php?/topic/25803-) and the [wiki](https://github.com/KnightMiner/KnightPeripherals/wiki).

 ## Download